 University Residence Bursaries: 15 valued at \$100 each.
-Open ask it
+Open annually to residence students from parishes in the Archdiocese of Halifax.

-University Bursaries: Nine additional university bursaries: 2 at \$400 each, 3 valued at \$200 each, and 4 valued at \$100 each.
+University Bursaries: Nine additional university bursaries: 2 valued at \$400 each, 3 valued at \$200 each, and 4 valued at \$100 each.